 NYC Conspiracy Crime Lawyer

 New York state law has six degrees of conspiracy charges that it officially recognizes.
 Like many other crimes, the first-degree conspiracy charge is the most severe while the sixth-degree conspiracy charge is labeled as a misdemeanor.
 The severity of conspiracy charges in NY depends on who was involved and the type of conspiracy crime that was committed.
-A New York City conspiracy lawyer will review your specific case and advise you on the best approach and outcome.
+An NYC conspiracy crime lawyer will review your specific case and advise you on the best approach and outcome.

 Conspiracy in the first degree applies to defendants who are 18 or older and conspire with one or more minors under the age of 16 to commit a Class A felony.
 Given the severity of a first-degree conspiracy crime in NY, it can result in a maximum sentence of life in prison without parole if convicted, according to New York Penal Law §105.17.